expectedtodie/expectedtodie/_posts/2022-05-30-expectedtodie-part4.md

 7: Doctors are not God.
 They do not fully understand how the human body works and often are focused only on their specific area of expertise.

-8: Do not rely only on doctors.
+8: Do not rely solely on doctors.
 Take control of your own healthcare.

 ---